 The Complaints Officer will be responsible for ensuring that outcomes to complaints are implemented.
-Any themes or trends will be assessed by Senior Management to identify any systemic issues, serious risks or areas for improvement for appropriate action.
+Any themes or trends will be assessed by the Senior Leadership Team to identify any systemic issues, serious risks or areas for improvement for appropriate action.